sergisiso/psyclone-spack/README.md

 # PSyclone Spack Software Stack

-This repository contains the Spack packages necessary to build all applications targeted by PSyclone, such as: LFRic, NEMO, PSycloneBench, CROCO, NUMA3d, ...
+This repository contains the Spack packages necessary to build some applications that have PSyclone as part of their build system.
+As such, these packages do not install the final applications nor PSyclone itself.
+Instead they provide the necessary dependencies and environment variables (FC, LD_LIBRARY_PATH, ...) to build each application.
+You need your own version of PSyclone.
+Currently, this repository has:

+- lfric-build-environment
+- nemo-build-environment

+> **_NOTE:_**  Spack bundle packages were chosen over spack environments because they have more flexibility to chose compiler/variant/dependencies when installing them and they allow to set up environment variables when loading the package.

 ## Initial set up

-To install them you need Spack and the MetOffice Simit packages, for convenience these are both submodules of this repository with exact versions that have worked before, but you can also use external installations.
+To install them you need Spack and the MetOffice Simit repositories, for convenience these are both submodules of this repository with the exact versions that have worked before, but you can also use external installations.
 To use the submodules do:
 ```bash
 git submodule update --init
 ```

-Now, to add Spack to your shell you can do:
+Now, add Spack to your environment with:
 ```bash
 source ${PWD}/spack-repo/share/spack/setup-env.sh
 ```

-Then configure Spack settings, add your configs to:
+Then configure Spack settings, config files can be added to:
-  - spack-repo/etc/spack/ to affect only this spack instance but for all users.
+  - ${PWD}/spack-repo/etc/spack/ to affect only this spack instance but for all users.
   - or ~/.spack/ to affect all spack instances but only for this user.
 In the one you choose add a `packages.yaml` with:
 ```